-If a syntax element is preceded by the % symbol, this identifies a reference that is defined elsewhere.
+If a syntax element is preceded by the % symbol, that element is defined elsewhere.
 The string following the % symbol is the name of a syntax fragment rather than a literal.
-For example, the line 2.1 %0P1 means that you should refer to a separate syntax fragment OP1.
+For example, the line 2.1 %OP1 means that you should refer to a separate syntax fragment 0P1.